espressif/esptool/CONTRIBUTING.md

 esptool.py complies with Flake 8 and is valid Python 2 & Python 3 code (in the same source file.)

-When you submit a Pull Request, the Travis automated build system will run automated checks for this, using the [flake8 tool](http://flake8.readthedocs.io/en/latest/).
+When you submit a Pull Request, the GitHub Actions automated build system will run automated checks for this, using the [flake8 tool](http://flake8.readthedocs.io/en/latest/).
 To check your code locally before submitting, run `python -m flake8` (the flake8 tool is installed as part of the development requirements shown at the beginning of this document.)

 ### Automated Integration Tests

 The test directory contains an integration suite with some integration tests for esptool.py:

-* `test_imagegen.py` tests the elf2image command and is run automatically by Travis for each Pull Request.
+* `test_imagegen.py` tests the elf2image command and is run automatically by GitHub Actions for each Pull Request.
 You can run this command locally to check for regressions in the elf2image functionality.

 * `test_esptool.py` is a [Python unittest](https://docs.python.org/3/library/unittest.html) file that contains integration tests to be run against real ESP8266 or ESP32 hardware.
-These tests need real hardware so are not run automatically by Travis, they need to be run locally:
+These tests need real hardware so are not run automatically by GitHub Actions, they need to be run locally:

 `test_esptool.py` takes a command line with the following format: